HenryDashwood/hakyll-website/README.md

 #### Posts

-- More on personal setup
-- Importance of zero
 - How I built the site

 #### Technical

+- RSS
 - icons
 - https
+- links should popup on hover over superscript
+- Preview